 Standards for Teacher Candidates

-Teacher Candidates who successfully complete the Elementary Education Degree Program will be successful in the following Student Learning Outcomes which are the Interstate Teacher Assessment and Support Consortium (InTASC) 2011 standards.
+Teacher Candidates who successfully complete the Elementary Education Degree Program will have achieved the following Student Learning Outcomes found in the Interstate Teacher Assessment and Support Consortium (InTASC) standards (.pdf).